-Statins are the drug of choice for lowering LDL cholesterol levels and for primary and secondary prevention of ASCVD in all patients with and without CVD.
-According to the American Diabetes Association, in addition to lifestyle and glycemic therapy, it is recommended that all patients with type 2 diabetes without CVD between the ages 40 and 75 years use a moderate-intensity statin therapy.
-High-intensity statins are recommended in patients with risk factors for or established CVD.
+Statins are the drug of choice for lowering LDL cholesterol levels and for cardioprotection.
+Because cardiovascular risk is enhanced for people with diabetes, the American Diabetes Association recommends that all patients with type 2 diabetes aged 40-75 years use at least a moderate-intensity statin therapy.
+High-intensity statins are recommended in patients with risk factors of or established CVD.
 Moderate-intensity and high-intensity statin therapies have been shown to reduce LDL cholesterol by 30%-49% and ≥ 50%, respectively.

 Learn more about type 2 diabetes.